thps.run FAQ

 Q: What are Points

-Points (also lovingly referred to as Packle Points) is a sort-of numerical score given to all speedruns.
+Points (also lovingly referred to as Packle Points by the community) is a sort-of numerical score given to all speedruns.
 Originally developed by goatrope and ibeechu at Halo Runs, this system incentivizes players to venture out from their normal speedgames and get better in multiple games to add to their global "score".
-Here is a breakdown of the points.
+Here is a breakdown of how points are distributed:

 • Maximum points are given to the World Record (or best run) for that specific category or individual level.
 The points given are as follows: